South Dakota Public Schools Add 'In God We Trust' Signs To Walls

 A new state law that took effect this month requires the message to be displayed in an area where students are "most likely" to see it, such as a cafeteria or entryway.

 Gov. Kristi Noem signed the requirement into law in March.
-It says the motto must be at least 12-by-12 inches in size and easily legible.
+It says the motto must be at least 12-by-12-inches in size and easily legible.
 It can take the form of a mounted plaque, student artwork or other appropriate forms determined by the school principal.

-Lawmakers who proposed the law believe the quote will inspire patriotism, according to the Associated Press.
+Lawmakers who proposed the law believe the quote will inspire patriotism, according to The Associated Press.

 In Rapid City, school staff members have spent the last couple of months working to install the motto in each of the district's 23 schools.

-"As soon as we heard that it was going to be a state law...we started looking at different options and we chose to do stenciling as it is the most uniform and most affordable option," Rapid City Area Schools community relations manager Katy Urban tells NPR.
+"As soon as we heard that it was going to be a state law ... we started looking at different options and we chose to do stenciling as it is the most uniform and most affordable option," Rapid City Area Schools community relations manager Katy Urban tells NPR.

 Stenciling the motto cost a total of about $2,800 in Rapid City schools, she said.